 The Brown Faculty and Corporation set the minimum standards students must meet in order to earn the baccalaureate degree.
 Undergraduate students are normally expected to take 4 courses each semester for a total of 32 courses in 8 semesters and will ordinarily complete 8 courses in every 2 consecutive semesters.
-Students must complete a minimum of 30 courses in 8 semesters.
-(Successful completion means a course completed with a grade of A, B, C, or S.)
+Students must earn a minimum of 30 course credits in 8 semesters.
+(Successful course completion means a course completed with a grade of A, B, C, or S.)

-To remain in good academic standing, Brown students must satisfactorily complete at least three courses by the end of the first semester, seven courses by the end of the second semester, eleven courses by the end of the third, fifteen by the end of the fourth, eighteen by the end of the fifth, twenty-two by the end of the sixth, twenty-six by the end of the seventh, and thirty courses to graduate after eight semesters.
+To remain in good academic standing, Brown students must satisfactorily complete at least three courses (meaning earn 3 course credits) by the end of the first semester, seven courses by the end of the second semester, eleven courses by the end of the third, fifteen by the end of the fourth, eighteen by the end of the fifth, twenty-two by the end of the sixth, twenty-six by the end of the seventh, and thirty courses (again meaning 30 course credits) to graduate after eight semesters.
 In addition, students making satisfactory academic progress will complete a minimum of seven courses in any two consecutive semesters.
 Prior to summer 2016, academic standing was determined only on the basis of courses completed at Brown.
 Effective Summer 2016, academic standing is determined on the basis of courses completed at Brown or via approved transfer credit noted on the transcript AFTER a student has been matriculated as a degree candidate.
-Any pre-Brown matriculation credit, such Advanced Placement (A.P.) credit, IB, college credits for transfer students, etc. do not figure in the determination of academic standing.
+Any pre-Brown matriculation credit, such Advanced Placement (AP) credit, IB credit, college credits for transfer students, etc. do not figure in the determination of academic standing.

 Undergraduates who, in the judgment of the Committee on Academic Standing, have unsatisfactory scholastic records may be placed in one of three categories—Academic Warning, Serious Warning, or Academic Suspension.
-Academic Suspension includes a permanent transcript notation.
+Academic Suspension or Dismissal (second suspension) includes a permanent transcript notation.
 The Committee’s judgment will depend on the extent of a student’s academic deficiency as defined by rules approved by the Faculty on February 5, 1991:

 Academic Warning cautions a student that his or her record is below the standard for graduation.